-Changes in government regulations may affect the REIT's investment in its properties could result in changes in the legal requirements affecting the REIT (including with retroactive effect).
+Changes in government regulations may affect the REIT's investment in its properties

+The REIT is subject to laws and regulations governing the ownership and leasing of real property, employment standards, environmental and energy efficiency matters, taxes and other matters.
+It is possible that future changes in applicable federal, state, local or common laws or regulations or changes in their enforcement or regulatory interpretation could result in changes in the legal requirements affecting the REIT (including with retroactive effect).
 In addition, the political conditions in the jurisdictions in which the REIT operates are also subject to change.
 Any changes in investment policies or shifts in political attitudes may adversely affect the REIT's investments.
 Any changes in the laws to which the REIT is subject in the jurisdictions in which it operates could materially affect the rights and title to the properties.
 All of the properties are located in France and Germany.
 Although the governments in France and Germany are stable and generally friendly to foreign investments, there are still political risks.
-It is not possible to predict whether there will be any further changes in the regulatory regimes to which the REIT is subject or the effect of any such change on the its investments.
+It is not possible to predict whether there will be any further changes in the regulatory regime(s) to which the REIT is subject or the effect of any such change on the its investments.